bjans13/minecraft/README.md

 # minecraft
-Minecraft Bedrock Server scripts I use to make updating easier, not perfect but works well enough for me currently.
+Minecraft Bedrock Server scripts I use to make updating easier, works well enough for me currently.

 I don't use these as my primary backups, set to keep only last 30 days.